 One great way to stay in touch with your spouse during deployment is by sending some love in the form of a Care Package.
-Now, there are tons of ideas on Pinterest telling you how to decorate a care package, and there are already some wonderful lists of what to put into a care package (like the list here from SemiDelicate Balance).
+But sending a care package overseas can be a confusing experience.
+I’m here to make it easier.
+Now, there are tons of ideas on Pinterest telling you how to decorate a care package, and there are already some wonderful lists of what to put into a care package.
+(Pro tip, beef jerky is always a good bet.)
 But this post is about how to get the actual packages–FOR FREE– and how to mail them.

 First, a word to anyone who has never used the post office before.
 Technically, you can place anything in any box and send it in the mail.
-Leftover boxes from Amazon, for example.
-BUT if you do that, you will be charged by the weight, and it will probably be very expensive.
+Leftover boxes from Amazon work fine, for example.
+But if you do that, you will be charged by the weight, and it will probably be very expensive.
 So the cheapest way to do it is to use the Post Office’s Flat Rate boxes.
 These come in multiple sizes, but most people use a large because it has the most room.
 No matter what you put in a Flat Rate box, the shipping price will be the same.
-For the large box, it is about $15.
+For the large box, it is about $16.

 How to get free care package boxes from the Post Office

-How to address a box for someone deployed overseas
+How to address a box to send a care package overseas

 Now that you have all the supplies you need and you have filled up your box, let’s talk about how to address it.
-When your military member is sent overseas, you do NOT pay for foreign shipping rates.
+When your military member is sent overseas, you do not pay foreign shipping rates.
 The military gives them a special address, and the USPS agrees to deliver mail there at the same price that you pay domestically.
 Good deal, right?
 The address your service member has will look strange.
 There will be a Unit number, then a bunch more letters and numbers.
 Instead of a city and state, it will say FPO AE (if they are in Europe or the Middle East) or FPO AP (if they are in the Pacific).
 Fill out the form as if the Unit Number is the street, FPO is the name of the city, and either AE or AP is the state.
 DO NOT write the country anywhere on the box.
 Even if you know they are in Afghanistan, do not write it anywhere.
 This will simply delay the package because it will get re-routed from the military to the civilian local post offices.
 Also, remember to include their rank, first name, and Company so that they actually get the mail.
-There are a lot of Smiths and Gonzalez’s in any unit, so you want it to get to yours!

 Finally, every box that goes overseas needs a customs form.
 This doesn’t get taped to the box yet, you can just fill it out and hand it to the postal clerk.
 You fill out his address the same way as described above: